 Generally, adding a bit of baking powder or flour to a cookie's dough can help prevent them from spreading as much.
 Chilling dough before baking it is another method to prevent spreading.

-These cookies will stay fresh at room temperature (around 70°F ) for 3-4 days.
+Room temperature - These chocolate chip sugar cookies will stay fresh at room temperature (around 70°F) for 3-4 days.

-After crust has formed, place cookies in a single layer in an airtight container.
-Gently add wax or parchment paper on top of the first cookie layer so frosting doesn't get caught on other cookies or frosting.
+After buttercream has formed a crust on your cookies, place them in a single layer in an airtight container.
+Gently add wax or parchment paper on top of the first cookie layer so any frosting doesn't get caught on other cookies or frosting but paper instead.

 Cookies will retain their flavor for about three months in the freezer.
-For best cookies, let them come to room temperature before serving.
+Let them come to room temperature before serving.

 General Tips for Chewy Sugar Cookies